 Consumer Application Developer

 “You can actually imagine it as follows: I am responsible for ensuring that the app works as simply as it does when you use it”.
-When we ask the question of what exactly Andreas’ job is, his automatic response is to provide a description.
-This is presumably because as a Consumer Application Developer he has realised that his work is so abstract that many people lack the power of imagination to picture what he does.
+When we ask what exactly Andreas’s job is, his automatic response is to describe it in layman’s terms.
+This is presumably because as a Consumer Application Developer he has realised that his work is so abstract that many people lack the imagination to picture what he does.
 He has been working for Valora for three and a half years and is one of the people without whom it would not have been possible to open either avec box or avec X on 6 April 2019.
-Last October, when the final green light was given for both of the new formats, it was in his hands that responsibility fell for the coordination of the app’s front end, i.e. everything that we as users see in the app.
-Within just six months, as part of a three-person core team, he developed the avec app, which effectively provides avec box and avec X customers with a shop key.
+In October 2018, when the final green light was given for both of the new formats, he was made responsible for coordinating the mobile app.
+After some initial workshops dealing with, for example, encryption, registration and user identification, Valora was ready to start developing the app in mid-January 2019.

 The development of the digital shop key

-From the functions that customers find in the app and the networking with the shop to the associated systems.
-For example, the immaculate scanning of identity cards, the saving of a credit card and the function that allows for the avec box doors to be opened with the app.
+A team spanning three time zones developed the avec app, which provides avec box and avec X customers with a shop key.
+The app provides a range of functions covering shopping and the systems associated with that.
+For example, the immaculate scanning of identity cards, saving a credit card and the function that allows the avec box doors to be opened with the app.
 This sounds simple but there is a great deal of work behind it.
-Before the store doors open, for instance, the system not only checks whether the customer has saved a credit card in the app, but also whether the card in question is valid at precisely this moment and can be charged.
-“It therefore may be the case that the door opens with a few seconds’ delay.
+Before the store doors open, for instance, the system not only checks whether the customer has saved a credit card in the app, but also whether the card in question is still valid and can be charged.
+“The door may therefore open with a few seconds’ delay.
 This is something we are working on”.
 Generally speaking, the current version of the avec app represents an MVP: a minimum viable product, i.e. the first version of the app.
-Based on the experiences gathered and customer feedback, Andreas improves the app on an ongoing basis so that it doesn’t only work in an even more stable manner, but also leaves nothing to be desired.
+Based on the experiences gathered and customer feedback, Andreas is improving the app on an ongoing basis to make it more stable and ensure it fully meets expectations.

 From mechanic to computer scientist